scm-manager/scm-manager/docs/en/first-startup/index.md

 Once an initial user is created, the Plugin Wizard is going to appear.
 Here you can select a series of pre-defined sets of plugins to kickstart your development experience with the SCM-Manager.
+To install the selected plugins, the server has to restart once.

 ![Form to select plugin sets](assets/plugin-wizard.png)